johngrantuk/balancerBot/README.md

 Developed using Truffle, easy to write, test and deploy contracts, etc.

+Initial spec UniSwap <-> Balancer Arbitrage.

+As Balancer contract interfaces aren't ready yet decided to [Kyber Network](https://developer.kyber.network/docs/Start/), on-chain liquidity protocol to demonstrate swapping between two protocols.
+The contract and bot is written in a way that make it easy to swap out the Kyber function for Balancer.

 ### KyberUniArbContract
 Main contract.
 By default the address that deploys the contract is the owner.